jjant/trivia-challenge/README.md

   `current` is the currently shown question, the one the user must respond at the moment.
   When the user answers this quiz question, it is moved into the `answered` array, augmenting the question object with the answer the user has input.
   `remaining` is simply an array of the remaining questions.
+  No computed/derived data is saved in the store, as this can just be accessed by using selectors (which are memoized, so there's no performance impact).

 * `/components` Contains general-purpose React components that could be reused in different parts of the application.